Anouny136/SOC-Essentials/README.md

 > “Security is not a product, it’s a process.” — Bruce Schneier

 Welcome to **SOC Essentials**, a one-stop guide for mastering Security Operations.
-This repo walks you from **beginner to expert**, covering concepts, tools, and real-world scenarios based on 15+ years of hands-on SOC experience.
+This repo walks you from **beginner to expert**, covering concepts, tools, and real-world scenarios based on SOC experience.

 ---